sudip358/google-search-console-mcp/README.md

 **Replace these placeholders in your MCP configuration:**
 - `/path/to/your/service-account-key.json` with your JSON file path
-- `sc-domain:example.com` with your Search Console property
+- `https://example.com/` with your Search Console property URL
-- `/full/path/to/gsc-mcp-server/` with your download path (Method B only)
+- `/full/path/to/google-search-console-mcp/` with your download path (Method B only)

+**Important Notes:**
+- For URL-prefix properties: Use `https://example.com/` format
+- For domain properties: Use `sc-domain:example.com` format
+- Make sure the URL format exactly matches your Search Console property

 ---